nocejo/trev/README.md

 ```
 review.default.L10N       = esp-ESP
 ```
+specifies that the spanish localization must be used instead of the hard wired default eng-USA.

-Any number of blanks or tabs can be used before, after or between the three tokens `review.mode.parameter`, `=` and `value`, but if `value` have to contain blank spaces enclosed between quotations, including the case where blanks are desired to appear at the beginning or at the end ot the string, like in:
+Any number of blanks or tabs can be used before, after or between the three tokens 'review.mode.parameter', '=' and 'value'; but if 'value' has to contain blank spaces it must be enclosed between quotations, including the case where blanks are desired to appear at the beginning or at the end ot the string, like in:
 ```
 review.wp5*.upper        = '                 **IMPORTANT**'
 ```